Covid 19 coronavirus: Louisiana responds to virus threat with rare political unity

 "It appears we're trending in a positive direction because of the mitigation measures that people have been taking," the governor said at his daily news conference Tuesday.

-The reasons for hope lie in the number of those requiring hospitalization.
+The reasons for hope lie in the number of those requiring hospitalisation.
 Although it was nearly 2000 as of Wednesday, that number had dropped slightly from the day before and officials believe the overall rate of growth has slowed.
-The number of patients requiring ventilators to do their breathing for them had dropped to 490, down from 519 Tuesday and 552 Monday.
+The number of patients requiring ventilators to breathe for them had dropped to 490, down from 519 Tuesday and 552 Monday.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website